philippkraft/cmf/documentation/tutorial/physical/CmfTutRetentioncurve.md

 For the comparisons of the different retention curves, we define a function to plot the curves.
-You can play around with the paramters and see the different effects.
+You can play around with the parameters and see the different effects.

 ~~~~~~~~~~~~~{.py}